 Be kind to others…say please and thank you…max out your Roth IRA?
 Imparting lessons of financial literacy isn’t normally at the top of our parenting priorities.
-But as we are on our own FI journey we know it is important.
 Today, with so much competition for our children’s attention including social media, television, games, and friends, it is important that our messaging is heard and valued.
 One major message for our children should be that they are expected to grow into financially responsible adults.
 And since most education systems are failing at delivering this message, we parents must succeed.
 Whether our children are five, sixteen, or twenty one, this lesson will help us encourage our children to become capable of achieving Financial Independence.

 Read: Raising a money-smart kid by Doug Nordman of the-military-guide.com